mitmproxy/pdoc/README.md

 [epydoc](http://epydoc.sourceforge.net) and
-[sphinx](http://sphinx-doc.org). `pydoc` does not provide facilities for documenting data representation and its HTML output is impossible for me to use productively. `sphinx` is tool I have been unable to get working despite trying and failing several times over the past couple years.
+[sphinx](http://sphinx-doc.org). `pydoc` does not provide facilities for documenting data representation and its HTML output is impossible for me to use productively. `sphinx` is a tool I have been unable to get working despite trying and failing several times over the past couple years.
 More to the point, automatic API documentation does not seem to be a primary goal of `sphinx`, where prose seems more preferrable.
 If the documentation for my API is not with